The War Begins

 The Second Battle of Ypres took place from April to May 1915.
 It is the first major battle for the Canadians.
 It was during this battle that the Germans used chlorine gas for the first time, causing Allied troops to retreat.
-The Canadians held strong and were able to stop the German advance, hence gaining a reputation as tenacious troops.
+The Canadians held strong and were able to stop the German advance.
+This gained them a reputation as being tenacious troops.

 Medical officer 14th Battalion (RMR)

 Captain Francis Alexander Scrimger was awarded a Victoria Cross medal, the most prestigious decoration that can be given to a British or Canadian soldier, for his bravery at the Second Battle of Ypres.
 While evacuating an advanced dressing station during an enemy bombardment, Captain Scrimger carried a wounded officer to safety, even covering him with his own body, when the shelling came too close.